ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 a single team of engineers, who in turn work on a single feature or product.

- e next level is typically a director of engineering.
+The next level is typically a director of engineering.
 Directors are accountable for the performance, alignment, and output of multiple teams within single or highly adjacent products.
 In most organizations, a director

 is not expected to be a strategic role.
 In other words, a director isn t setting foundational technical direction or product strategy.